brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Only Human** — Sylvain Neuvel

+A solid conclusion to an excellent series.
+It’s too bad there’s not any more to read, but on the upside, it never dipped into uninteresting territory.
+The tone of this book is a little post-apocalyptic, and I’m a sucker for that kinda thing.

+**Waking Gods** — Sylvain Neuvel

+This is a series that seems to amp up the excitement with each installation.
+The first book set the stage, and this is the play.
+There is quite a bit of action, and a lot of fallout from the first book.
+A great sequel.

+**Sleeping Giants** — Sylvain Neuvel

+Told through a series of interview transcripts, de-briefings, and diary entries, this rad giant robot story managed to suck me in fast.
+I burned through this book in a couple of days, and loved every minute.
+I grew up on Robotech, so some of this plot felt familiar, except without all the singing.
+If you like giant robots, and somewhat mysterious non-governmental entities, this is a series to check out.

 **The Traveling Cat Chronicles** — Hiro Arikawa

 This book was an emotional rollercoaster.
 I should’ve be surprised, since it’s about a cat—one of the few things that makes me feel all of the emotions, but wow.
 This book was very, very good from start to finish.
 I picked it up on a whim, and it’s perhaps my favorite of the year.